jamezmca/learn-to-code/notes/git_github.md

 We do this by including the `.env` inside of a file called `.gitignore`.
 The Git ignore file gets uploaded to GitHub and it will tell Git to not include the `.env` file with your repo.
 So you can do all your normal Git actions and the `.env` file will remain untouched and safe on your computer.

 > Occassionally, secret keys will be included in files where it's just easier to have them in the GitHub repo.
 In these cases, I will upload them to GitHub & just private the repo so that no one can see it!

+## Chapter 3 - Cloning

+This is just a quick note that when you want to pull code down onto your computer from GitHub, there are two main options available to you.
+Number 1 is clone a repo via SSH, and the other is to use HTTPS.

+HTTPS is almost always going to be easier, you might however need the [GitHub CLI](https://cli.github.com/).

 ## Final Words